avyboy/aresmush/features/commands.md

 Commands in Ares have no prefixes.
 The who command is simply "who".
 The combat command is simply "combat".
 If you do accidentally type a prefix (@, +, or /), it'll be ignored, so +who, @who and /who all end up being just "who".

-*Channels and exits are an exception to the 'no prefix' rule.*

 # Intuitive Names

 Commands in Ares have (hopefully) intuitive names.
 The OOC profile commad is 'profile', not 'finger'.
 The command to build a room is 'build', not 'dig'.
 The [Shortcuts]({{site.siteroot}}features/shortcuts.html) system provides aliases for the old-school command names.